Brand

 Frame with corner ticks

 A 1pt Rhino rectangle with small tick marks at each corner.
-Used on document pages, deck slides, and feature cards.
-The ticks are structural punctuation, not decoration — always the same size, always aligned to the rule.
+Can be used on document pages, deck slides, and feature cards — an optional structural treatment, not a required one.
+When applied, the ticks are structural punctuation, not decoration: always the same size, always aligned to the rule.

 Rules & dividers